 7. Use Numbers Where You Can

 This should be the easiest part for accountants because we’re used to providing numbers.
-In your CV, you can use numbers to demonstrate your impact in previous roles.
+You can use numbers in your CV to demonstrate your impact in previous roles.

 Maybe you managed a large amount of cash in an account or saved the company a specific amount of money.
 Perhaps you uncovered fraud on a large scale.